 “A merciless lampoon of the fast-food industry” – The Daily Mirror

 “A vegetarian-manifesto masterpiece” – PETA

-I then co-wrote/directed the behind-the-scenes documentary, Poultry in Motion: Truth is Stranger than Chicken.
+With my pal Jason Foulke, I then wrote and directed the documentary, Poultry in Motion: Truth is Stranger than Chicken.

 “C’est aussi un belle hommage,” – Télérama

 “Qu’ils en soient remerciés autant que j’en fus surpris!” – Guy Delisle

 Eko Nugroho’s Pink Man Tribute

 After seeing Indonesian Eko Nugroho’s incredible solo show, Under the Shadow at Pekin Fine Arts, Michelle and I decided to spend a month recreating his pink flower man as a 2000-flower suit.

 “Very cool! i like it much! specialy you wear it to meet people, thats make something fantastic from imagination of my figure.” – Eko Nugroho